 Have you seen those jugglers juggling at mind-boggling speeds?
 What about the chef who can cut an onion at insane speeds?
 Do you wish you had such speed and skills?

 Don’t worry, you will learn to challenge yourself to improve, increase and intensify your work performance.
 By challenging yourself to do a little better every day, you will be able to improve your performance to a level that causes jaws to drop.

 This article is Step 5 – Work Faster: Principles of speed which succeeded in Phase 2: Gain Momentum with Routine of the 3 phase transformation into superhuman productivity.
 You can begin right from step 1 by accessing the index here – 3 Phase Transformation into Living Your Dreams.

 To understand the purpose behind the activity I recommend you to read through the article.
 But, for the busy bees, you can go directly to the exercise.

-How do people work fast or do things at high speeds
+How do people work faster or do things at high speeds

 Why are those people so quick and accurate at what they do?
 Take a guess.

 Do you think they have a natural tendency to be fast at their skill?
 Or do you think it is their profession and by repetition every day they have got to those levels of pace?

-Not quite true.
-Let me explain with an example.
 Most of us have been using a keyboard for a long time now.
 How quick are we with our typing?
-Since we have been typing for a long time, should we also not have the typing skills of a speed typist?
+We have put in enough hours of typing over the years.
+Now that we have been typing for a long time, shouldn’t all of us possess the typing skills of a speed typist?
+But we don’t.

 Why do some continue to improve their speed continuously while others stall after a certain point?
 The differentiating factor is called deliberate practice.